-Prerequisite: Minimum Grade of 'C' in ENG 101, PSY 111, and 250 or instructor's permission.
+Prerequisite: Minimum Grade of 'C' in ENG 101, PSY 111, and 240 or instructor's permission.

-The influence of culture on human thought and behavior, including cultural differences in perception, cognition, motivation, attittudes, beliefs, physical and mental health, communication, and relationships.
-Definitions of culture and culture acquisition are emphasized.
+The influence of culture on human thought and behavior, including cultural differences in perception, cognition, motivation, attitudes, beliefs, physical and mental health, communication, and relations.
+The specific relations between culture and substance use/addition will be embedded in the course and considered as a separate topic.
+Definitions.
+Offered: Spring Semester.

-PSY 360 Drug Use and Abuse (3)
+PSY 360 Psychopharmacology(3)